Apex.AI Software Engineer Salary in Munich Metro Region | €84.3K-€84.9K+ | Levels.fyi

 The median Software Engineer compensation in Munich Metro Region package at Apex.AI totals €84.9K per year.
-View the base salary, stock, and bonus breakdowns for Apex.AI's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Apex.AI's total compensation packages.
 Last updated: 11/5/2025

 Company